 A blockchain is a type of distributed ledger.
 Keep in mind that not all ledgers consist of blocks and chains; however, often people use the term blockchains because they serve the same purpose – recording and keeping data safe and unaltered.

-Now we know what blockhain is, why it exists in the first place, and how it works.
+Bitcoin has its own type of distributed ledger, but there are others – Ripple and Ethereum are some of the examples.
+Now we know what blockchain is, why it exists in the first place, and how it works.
 Let’s discuss in detail the characteristics and advantages of blockchain technology.

 It is Not Centralized

 Earlier I mentioned that blockchain technology makes digital currencies decentralized.
 What does it mean to be centralized?
 For example, the US dollar is a centralized currency because there is one single unit – the US Federal Reserve System – which controls and regulates it.